First NFT artwork at auction sells for staggering $69 million

 The musician Grimes recently sold a collection of digital artworks for a reported $5.8 million, while Christopher Torres, the creator of the decade-old GIF "Nyan Cat," was able to cash in on the flying Pop Tart cat animation for almost $600,000.

-An NFT is a digital token encrypted with the artist's signature on the blockchain -- a digital ledger that is the backbones of cryptocurrencies like Bitcoin and Ethereum -- allowing sellers and buyers to verify authenticity and ownership.
+An NFT is a digital token encrypted with the artist's signature on the blockchain -- a digital ledger that is the backbone of cryptocurrencies like Bitcoin and Ethereum -- allowing sellers and buyers to verify authenticity and ownership.
 Virtual art faces unique challenges that physical art does not, as it can be copied and disseminated any number of times on the internet, reducing its value.
 NFTs ensure that a buyer has the true original directly from the artist.
 They also allow artists to sell works directly to buyers on their own, which some have asserted will democratize the art market.

+"Artists have been using hardware and software to create artwork and distribute it on the internet for the last 20+ years but there was never a real way to truly own and collect it," said Winkelmann in a press statement following the sale.
+"With NFTs that has now changed."

+Winkelmann, a graphic designer from Charleston, South Carolina, told CNN in an interview ahead of the sale's closing that when he began the "Everydays" project in 2007, he had no intention of selling the work.
+As a freelancer who works on concert visuals for artists like Katy Perry and Deadmau5, and with no gallery representation, he is not the usual blue-chip artist to sell his work for tens of millions at a major auction house.
+He has nearly 2 million followers on Instagram and his bizarre and often dystopian-tinged pop culture mashups play on the same notes as street artists like KAWS.

-"It's a bit surreal, because (digital imagery) wasn't really something that I pictured, in my lifetime, being able to sell," said Winkelmann, in a previous interview for CNN ahead of the sale.
+"It's a bit surreal, because (digital imagery) wasn't really something that I pictured, in my lifetime, being able to sell," said Winkelmann, ahead of the sale.
 "So it (has) come out of nowhere.
 But at the same time, I also really feel like this is going to be the next chapter of art history."

+The sale also comes at a time when auction houses like Christie's and Sotheby's are having to rely on virtual auctions and more online bidders in light of the ongoing pandemic.
+While individual artists can utilize NFTs to break from the traditional art market, so too can the market to drive more sales and tap into the digital art world.

+"The last year has been an extraordinary period for the art market, and today's result is a fitting tribute to the significant digital transformation that has taken place at Christie's.
+And just as our business has evolved, so has the way in which art is being made," said Noah Davis, a specialist in post-war and contemporary art at Christie's, in a press statement.